DanielSanchez-R/Soft-Eng-Fall-2025-Team-3/Sprint4/README.md

 http://localhost:8080/Fall2025Project

 ####Ant Build Targets (What They Do)

 clean
 ant clean

 Deletes build/ and dist/ directories.

-compile
-ant compile

-Compiles Java classes from src/ into build/classes.
+compile: Compiles Java classes from src/ into build/classes. ant compile

-compile-tests
-ant compile-tests

-Compiles test classes into build/test-classes.
+compile-tests: Compiles test classes into build/test-classes. ant compile-tests

-test
-ant test

-Runs all JUnit tests.
-Results saved under build/test-reports/.
+test: Runs all JUnit tests.
+Results saved under build/test-reports/. ant test

-war
-ant war

-Builds the dist/Fall2025Project.war file.

-package
-ant package

-Runs: clean + war.
+deploy: clean + war + deploy.

-deploy
-ant deploy
+ant

-Copies the WAR into:

-apache-tomcat-7.0.109/webapps/

 Tomcat will deploy it automatically on startup.

-start-tomcat
-ant start-tomcat

-Starts Tomcat using the embedded server.
-Automatically assigns CATALINA_HOME and CATALINA_BASE.

-stop-tomcat
-ant stop-tomcat

-Stops the Tomcat server cleanly.

-run (default target)
-ant run

-Runs the entire workflow:

-clean

-compile

-war

-deploy

-start-tomcat

-open browser

-all
+all: clean → compile → test → war.
 ant all

-Runs: clean → compile → test → war.

 ####How to Run the Application (Summary)